Traveling with your dad can be stressful. It’s totally different than traveling with your mom!

 5. Keep Your Cool

 Learn not to sweat the small stuff.
 Train running late?
 Bus breaking down?
+Do you have to shout everything because he didn’t charge his hearing aids?
 He may not be able to cope as well as you can, so you will have to be very calm and reassuring.

 My dad gets super frustrated when he has to wait in any sort of line.
 I just do my best to keep him calm and remind him that sometimes things take time.